ianmkinney/code-scanner/README.md

 - Viewfinder aligned inside a stylized can puck
 - Auto QR detection within the viewfinder
 - OCR pass beneath the QR to preserve code casing
-- Clipboard copy + quick open to ZYN Rewards
+- Clipboard copy + quick open to  Rewards
 - Optional Supabase integration to de-duplicate and store scanned codes

 ### Tech